LUNCH WITH SOUPY SALES

 Lunch

 with Soupy Sales debuted on ABC on October 3, 1959.
-Airing at noon (as the
+Airing at noon (traditionally

 children.
-While they had a general idea of where the show would go and what
+While they had a general idea of where an episode would go and what

 would happen, improvisation was their key to success.
 The setting of the show

-White Fang, the country’s biggest and meanest dog (carried over from Soupy’s
+country’s biggest and meanest dog (carried over from Soupy’s radio days, seen

 Soupy being berated by the "man at the door". |